 As a lifelong resident of South Normanton, I have attended the Glebe Junior School as a pupil and also as parent to two children who also attended the Glebe.
 I work as a part-time Office Administrator for a local engineering company, I am also a qualified level 3 Teaching Assistant.

-I currently hold the position of Parent Governor for the school and my responsibilities mainly concern the Health and Safety at the school, although I am interested in all aspects regarding the school and the children and staff within it.
+I currently hold the position of Co-opted Governor for the school and my responsibilities mainly concern the Health and Safety at the school, although I am interested in all aspects regarding the school and the children and staff within it.

 I have lived in South Normanton for the last 16 years.
 All of my family live in the area.